 Note: make sure that you are running diskpart on the correct hard drive to make sure that no data is wiped.

-a.
-Reboot your PC.
-When the Windows logo appears, click F2 or DEL a few times to enter BIOS interface.
+1. Reboot your PC.
+When the Windows logo appears, click F2 or DEL a few times to enter the BIOS interface.

 A hard drive malfunction may be caused by faulty wiring or damaged ports.
 Connect your hard drive to another SATA port on the PC's motherboard.
 If after doing this, the hard drive remains undiscoverable, the problem may be on the cables.
 You can try replacing old cables with new ones and check to see if the drive is now listed as a connected drive.